noir-lang/noir/docs/docs/concepts/advanced/data_structures/trees.md

 <Image img={require("/img/contract-tree.png")} />

 > Note: Aztec supports the ability to keep the logic of private functions of a smart contract private.
-In such cases, no information about the logic of that private function will be broadcast; only a randomised merkle root of that contract's data.
+In such cases, no information about the logic of that private function will be broadcast; only a randomized merkle root of that contract's data.

 ## Trees of historic trees' roots